opulo-inc/lumenpnp/doc/content/en/docs/wiring-and-pneumatics/connecting-to-mobo/index.md

 1. Now that we have everything plugged in, it's time to attach all these loose cables to the frame.
 Use some {{<tooltip "Cable Clamps" "FDM-0023">}} with some M3x14mm screws and M3 nuts to hold down the cables across the staging plate.
   {{< container-image path="images/IMG_0834.JPG" alt="" >}}

-2. Take your umbilical cable bundles and loosely secure them in place on the {{<tooltip "Umbilical Guide" "FDM-0022">}} using two big zip ties.
+2. Take your umbilical cable bundles and loosely secure them in place on the {{<tooltip "Umbilical Guide" "FDM-0022">}} using two zip ties.
 Don't tighten all the way yet; we still need to route the pneumatics.
   {{< container-image path="images/IMG_0826.JPG" alt="" >}}